moritzWa/Repio/README.md

 With the ground rules out of the way, let's talk about the coarse architecture of this mono repo:

-- **Full-stack JavaScript**: We use Node.js to power our servers, and React to power our frontend apps.
+- **Full-stack JavaScript**: Node.js is used to power the server, and React to power our frontend apps.
 Almost all of the code you'll touch in this codebase will be JavaScript.

-Here is a list of all the big technologies we use:
+Here is a list of all the big technologies used:

 #### Frontend